Turnin Me On: Live performances

 In promoting her album, Hilson performed the song on February 2, 2009, on 106 & Park.
 Hilson performed the song on March 17, 2009, on Dogg After Dark.
 Lil Wayne joined her to perform the song with "Energy" on Jimmy Kimmel Live!
 "Turnin Me On" was performed by Hilson at BET's Spring Bling 2009, and at BET's Rip the Runway 2009.
 She performed the song as part of medleys at the 2009 BET Awards as well as the 2009 Soul Train Music Awards.

 Remixes

-The official remix of the song features new verses from Hilson & Lil Wayne and an additional verse & intro by R&B singer T-Pain.
-It was leaked on March 3, 2009.
-The leaked version of the official remix also features background vocals by Polow da Don, which was removed on the final version.
-The final version of the remix can be found Atlanta DJ Greg Street's mixtape, "Sertified Worldwide".

 Several remixes for the song were released.
 Busta Rhymes is featured on one remix, to which BET Sound Off preferred to the original version, commenting, "Not that I don’t appreciate Keri and Weezy’s version because it’s actually a snazzy lil ditty, but Busta’s ambiance over Polow’s sound scape gives me a different vibe, that 'stand on your desk and mean mug everyone in your office who tells you to turn down your music' vibe."
 In January 2010, a remix featuring T.I. was released.
 A MSTRKRFT remix of the original version was released on iTunes.